JohnCode1/HomeLab/Guide/Samba/README.md

     sudo nano /etc/fstab
     ```

 12. Add the following lines to the file, replacing the placeholders with your information.
+For this I created two shares one for media and one for docker

     ```
     //<ip of media server>/<path1> /<path1 cifs uid=1000,gid=1000,credentials=/home/<username>/.smbcredentials,iocharset=utf8 0 0
     //<ip of media server>/<path2> /<path2> cifs uid=1000,gid=1000,credentials=/home/<username>/.smbcredentials,iocharset=utf8 0 0
+    #Working on creating a seperate share for next cloud when added to this guide
     //<ip of media server>/<path3 this one is specific for next cloud> /<path3> cifs rw,mfsymlinks,seal,credentials=/home/<username>/.smbcredentials,uid=33,gid=0,file_mode=0770,dir_mode=0770 0 0
     ```